foxlegend/opentelemetry-collector-contrib/exporter/prometheusremotewriteexporter/README.md

   - `enabled`: enable the sending queue
   - `queue_size`: number of OTLP metrics that can be queued.
 Ignored if `enabled` is `false`
   - `num_consumers`: minimum number of workers to use to fan out the outgoing requests.
+- `multi_tenancy`: enable multi-tenancy support based on label value by setting the header accordingly
+  - `enabled`: enable multi-tenancy management
+  - `label_from`: the label which value should be used as tenant name (defaults to `tenant`)
+  - `header`: name of the header to set with tenant name
+  - `query_param`: name of the query parameter to set with tenant name
+  - `default_tenant`: tenant name to use when tenant label is missing (defaults to `default`)

 Example: